- An essay about lunch featured on NPR's "This I Believe"

 - Elana MacGilpin, Director of Community Engagement, Mandell JCC

 Photo by Katherine Martinelli.

-Featured many times on Connecticut Public Radio.
-Appearances include:
+Featured many times on Connecticut Public Radio; currently an intern in the newsroom.

 And Julia has performed three times in Producer Catie Talarski's Radio Adventure Theater, and may or may not be working on a top-secret project with Ms. Talarski reviving an old radio show.
 Only time will tell.